tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Enable cross-domain tracking
-This setting enables the transfer of client_id and session_id data across two or more websites via URL GET parameter.
+Enables the transfer of client_id and session_id data across two or more websites via URL GET parameter.
 This allows Nameless Analytics tags to merge into a single session the individual sessions that would otherwise be created when visiting another domains.

 Set up the [Endpoint domain name regex lookup table](#endpoint_domain_name) first and add the domains one for row.